PayPal’s quarter exceeded expectations across the board

 PayPal now has 218 million active accounts, compared to 192 million in the same period last year.

-The company saw 54% growth in mobile payments, totaling $40 billion.
+The company saw 54 percent growth in mobile payments, totaling $40 billion.
 Venmo, the peer-to-peer payments platform, accounted for part of that growth.

 PayPal closed Thursday with a market cap of $80.9 billion.Featured Image: PayPal